To qualify for Scientific Sessions 2021 Travel Grants you must meet these deadlines.

 AHA Professional Membership is required of all applicants for this award.
 If you are joining the AHA to apply, please wait on your AHA membership number to arrive from AHA Member Services via e-mail before creating an online profile and starting your application file.
-We suggest that new members join the AHA no later than May 30 for the membership number to be processed and delivered in time for the application deadline.
+We suggest that new members join the AHA at least 2 weeks prior to the application submission deadline.
 The membership number will be required on the award application form.

 Up to two $1,000 travel grants will be awarded annually.
 The honorees will receive up to $1,000 each to help defray travel expenses to attend AHA Scientific Sessions to present their abstracts.

 Reimbursement up to $1,000 each will be made after eligible travel receipts (airfare, hotel, ground transportation) are submitted to the AHA after the meeting.
 Meals are not included as reimbursable expenses.
 Awardees will be required to pay his or her own registration costs for the meeting.

 - For rules and regulations for submitting abstracts to the Scientific Sessions, visit Abstract Submission Guidelines (PDF)

 - Submit your application at Council Awards System